 from the 1st to 5th centuries AD, are

-with natural light.
+well displayed.
 Most labels are

 in Turkish and English.
 The museum

 is open 08:30 am to 12:30 pm and 13:30

 Perhaps the richest collection of Roman mosaics in the world...